The Urban/Rural Divide in South East Asian Literature

 - Term 1

 At the end of the module a student will be able to demonstrate a knowledge of key literary texts in English translation that refer to the issue of the urban/rural divide in South East Asia.
 The focus will be on novels, poetry and short stories from a selection of the following countries, varying from year to year according to lecturer availability: Vietnam, Indonesia, Malaysia, Singapore, Thailand and Myanmar.
 Students will have learned how to read and evaluate these texts critically and to understand them in terms of the cultural, political and historical contexts in which they were composed.

 In terms of generic skills, students will have had the opportunity to improve their ability to distil information from secondary sources and to collate this information in the composition of one lengthy essay.
 They will also have learned how to extract and process information from literary sources, and to combine their observation of these sources with secondary, background readings considered in tutorials.
 Students will learn how to contribute constructively to debates, how to accommodate the views of others in the learning group and how to present and articulate their own views orally.

 Total of 10 weeks teaching with a one-hour lecture and a one-hour seminar per week.

 Scope and syllabus

-The course will examine the key issues pertaining to the representation of the urban/rural divide in a selection of literary works in English translation by South East Asian authors.
-The range of countries to which this course refers includes Indonesia, Malaysia, Singapore, Thailand, Myanmar and Vietnam.
+The module will examine the key issues pertaining to the representation of the urban/rural divide in a selection of literary works in English translation by South East Asian authors.
+The range of countries to which this module refers includes Indonesia, Malaysia, Singapore, Thailand, Myanmar and Vietnam.

-As a result the content of this course supports and enhances that of other courses on the MA South East Asian Studies programme together with that focussing on Pacific Asia and the Literatures and Languages of South East Asia.
-Its comparative reflection on a range of literatures across the South East Asia region locates this course firmly within the remit of the MA Comparative Literature programme.
+As a result the content of this module supports and enhances that of other modules on the MA South East Asian Studies programme together with that focussing on Pacific Asia and the Literatures and Languages of South East Asia.
+Its comparative reflection on a range of literatures across the South East Asia region locates this module firmly within the remit of the MA Comparative Literature programme.